 Our funding comes from a variety of sources.
 We are mainly funded through grants and gifts from charitable organizations.
-We also receive donations from private individuals, funds from our riding education program and from adoption fees.
-Our fundraisers include the Thoroughbred Jubilee Benefit Horse Show, open house events, Booster T-Shirt sales, Benefit Wine sales, Zazzle product sales and other projects.
+We also receive donations from private individuals and funds from our adoption fees.
+Our fundraisers include the Thoroughbred Jubilee Benefit Horse Show, open house events.

 The main focus of Second Chance Thoroughbreds, Inc. is on the retraining and re-homing of thoroughbred racehorses with the majority of our funding and time spent on this aspect of our organization.
 Thoroughbreds acquired from both on and off the track are assessed and given downtime or rehabilitation before beginning a retraining program suited to the individual needs of the horse.
 Once in training, thoroughbreds are transitioned to a new career and are eventually offered for adoption with a no racing/no auction/no breeding contract with right of first refusal to ensure future safety.